oddy-boop/Edusync-git/supabase/rls_policies.md

 # Supabase RLS Policies for St. Joseph's Montessori App

-This document contains the RLS policies for various tables in the application.
-It is structured with prerequisite helper functions first, followed by policies for each table.
+This document contains the RLS policies and necessary database modifications for the application.

 ## IMPORTANT: Prerequisite - Run This SQL First